sonysame/pwnable.kr_md5-calculator/README.md

 We get the input and store it to the variable g_buf which is in bss area.
 Next, g_buf is decoded as Base64 and stored in the variable v3 which is in stack area.
 The varible v3 only takes 0x200 bytes.
 However, the maximum of g_buf is 1024bytes, so the maximum of the data that will be stored in v3 is 1024/4*3=768bytes.
-And here is the vurnabilty!
+And here is the vulnerabilty!

 We have the address of system function, so we can get the shell by using stack overflow and the system address.